 A child’s attention span at this age requiring flexibility, compassion, and patience.
 Our early learning teachers follow the same Reggio-inspired principles as for older children.
 At this age we begin to introduce project work that reward curiosity, investigation, and discovery for each child.
 Teachers take physical and verbal cues from toddlers in order to develop “real world” projects, allowing children to explore their surroundings in a meaningful way.
 Teacher observations are critical at this stage of learning to flexibly reorganize projects to keep children engaged.
 Children are exposed to emergent literacy, music, art, dramatic play, sensory, motor-development, science, nature, and pre-math experiences on a regular basis through project work.
 Educational experiences are designed to be age-appropriate and personally challenging, and the learning process is more valued than the finished product.

-Our classroom spaces are designed for to be comfortable, not over stimulating, safe, and to encourage collaborative play.
+Our Bethesda daycare center and preschool are designed to be comfortable, not over stimulating, safe, and to encourage collaborative play.
 We take care to use natural materials and avoid garish colors that detract from a natural ambience.
 Snacks and meals are enjoyed family-style at tables, as teachers and children discuss accomplishments and plans for the day.
 Blocks, tubes, and other interesting materials provide the resources for children to build, create, experiment, and learn.

 Documentation and Communication